-As part of the US Attorney's executive team from 2010 until 2018, Mr. Fietkiewicz oversaw the full array of criminal and civil cases handled by the approximately 150 attorneys in the Office.
-Notably, as Counsel to the US Attorney, he created, implemented, and managed an innovative office-wide criminal trial program through which he supervised all criminal trials and provided advice to all trial teams on legal and evidentiary issues, trial strategy and tactics, witness preparation, witness examinations, and jury arguments.
-In his many years as a supervisor and Senior Litigation Counsel, Mr. Fietkiewicz trained AUSAs on federal law and practice and in their handling of investigations and prosecutions.
+As part of the U.S. Attorney's executive team from 2010 until 2018, John oversaw the full array of criminal and civil cases handled by the approximately 150 attorneys in the Office.
+Notably, as Counsel to the U.S. Attorney, he created, implemented, and managed an innovative office-wide criminal trial program through which he supervised all criminal trials and provided advice to all trial teams on legal and evidentiary issues, trial strategy and tactics, witness preparation, witness examinations, and jury arguments.
+In his many years as a supervisor and Senior Litigation Counsel, John trained AUSAs on federal law and practice and in their handling of investigations and prosecutions.

-Earlier in his career, Mr. Fietkiewicz was the Editor-in-Chief of the Fordham Law Review, a Law Clerk to the Honorable Gerard L. Goettel, US District Judge, Southern District of New York, and a civil litigator at a large New York law firm.
+Earlier in his career, John was the Editor-in-Chief of the Fordham Law Review, a Law Clerk to the Honorable Gerard L. Goettel, U.S. District Judge, Southern District of New York, and a civil litigator at a large New York law firm.

-- A New Jersey medical center and its parent health care system, in conducting an internal investigation and coordinating the response to multiple enforcement investigations and regulatory reviews following allegations in the national press that patient care in the hospital's heart transplant program was compromised to improve survival statistics.
+- New Jersey medical center and its parent health care system in conducting an internal investigation and coordinating the response to multiple enforcement investigations and regulatory reviews following allegations in the national press that patient care in the hospital's heart transplant program was compromised to improve survival statistics.

 - The former CEO of a technology staffing company on a felony visa fraud charge that subjected him to a five year prison sentence, convincing the government to drop that charge and allow a plea to a class B misdemeanor that subjected him to a maximum six month sentence, and successfully advocating for a sentence of probation.

-- A waste disposal company that also holds a DEA registration as a reverse distributor for the disposal of controlled substance pharmaceuticals, in defending the company in a federal investigation of alleged false statements on DEA forms and negotiating a favorable settlement without any admission of liability.
+- Waste disposal company that also holds a DEA registration as a reverse distributor for the disposal of controlled substance pharmaceuticals, in defending the company in a federal investigation of alleged false statements on DEA forms and negotiating a favorable settlement without any admission of liability.

-- A disaster recovery company, in investigating possible fraud against the company during the course of work in Puerto Rico after Hurricane Maria in 2017, prosecuting, defending, and ultimately favorably settling related lawsuits in NJ State Court, and Texas Federal and State Courts, and counseling the company on various corporate and tax matters.
+- Disaster recovery company in investigating possible fraud against the company during the course of work in Puerto Rico after Hurricane Maria in 2017, prosecuting, defending, and ultimately favorably settling related lawsuits in NJ State Court, and Texas Federal and State Courts, and counseling the company on various corporate and tax matters.